Tanzania Bleu Logo

 • Watch the Tides: This is the golden rule.
 At low tide, the water disappears completely from the lagoons.
 Always check a tide app.

 • Sea Urchins: They are the "guardians" of the lagoon.
+Even in sandy areas, they can hide.
 Wear neoprene booties.

 • Sun Protection: The reflection off the white sand is intense.
-Use zinc-based sunblock.
+Use zinc-based sunblock (and a hat with a chin strap!).

 Final Verdict